Cherry Hill RISE Program

 Community Grant Programs Available

-Cherry Hill Township is making grant funding available to the community in two (2) funding rounds.
-The first round of funding will be made available as negative economic recovery grants through direct beneficiary awards for eligible non-profits, small and veteran owned businesses, hotels and other impacted entities operating within the Township.
+A RISE Recovery Round II Grant will be available starting October 16th, 2023, for eligible nonprofit, swim clubs, and veteran-owned small businesses.
 These grants are intended to help support these organizations that have faced economic hardship resulting from or exacerbated by the COVID-19 public health emergency.
-The grants will assist them in recovering from these impacts, so they may continue to effectively and efficiently provide ongoing services to the Cherry Hill community.
+The grants will assist them in recovering from these impacts, so they may continue to provide ongoing services effectively and efficiently to the Cherry Hill community.

-Depending on the amount of grants awarded during the first round of funding (Recovery), a second round of funding (Reinvestment) may become available as subrecipient grants to community organizations, non-profits, and health service providers to develop community support programs to help combat the impacts caused by the pandemic.
-In general, these subrecipient awards will be provided to those eligible organizations that can (1) identify a COVID-19 public health or economic impact on an individual or class (i.e., a group) and (2) design a program that responds to that impact.
+Additionally, the Township will also be opening a Reinvestment Subrecipient Grant program on October 16th, 2023, made available to fund eligible programs that focus on Domestic Violence, Mental Health, Food Insecurity, Special Needs/ADA, and Childcare/After School activities that serve residents of Cherry Hill.
+These subrecipient awards will be provided to eligible organizations that can (1) identify a COVID-19 public health or economic impact on an individual or class (i.e., a group) and (2) design a program that responds to that impact.
 Responses or programs should be related and reasonably proportional to the harm identified and reasonably designed to benefit those impacted.

-For more information regarding the RECOVERY programs, guidelines, and requirements, please click here.
+For more information regarding the RECOVERY Round II programs, guidelines, and requirements, please click here.

-The Timeline for the Recovery Grant Funding opportunity is as follows:
+Reinvestment Grant Program - The Timeline for the Reinvestment Grant Funding opportunity is as follows:

 If you have questions about Cherry Hill Township’s RISE program, you can email questions to RISE@chnj.gov or you can call (856) 910-9686.
 A team member will respond within five (5) business days.